mbleigh/twitter-auth/README.markdown

     user.twitter.post('/statuses/update.json', 'status' => 'This is my status.')
     # => {"user"=>{"login" => "mbleigh" ... }, "text"=>"This is my status.", "id"=>1234567890 ... }

+If Twitter returns something other than a 200 response code, TwitterAuth will catch it and try to raise a salient error message.
+The exception class is `TwitterAuth::Dispatcher::Error` if you're in the mood to catch it.

 This area of the code is still a little raw, but hopefully will evolve to be a little more user-friendly as TwitterAuth matures.
 In the meantime, it's a perfectly workable foundation library, and the fact that it works the same with OAuth and HTTP Basic makes it all the better!

 Customizing TwitterAuth